denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-f--format-of-a-metapattern.md

 +++
 weight = 6
-title = "Appendix F. Format of a metapattern."
+title = "Appendix F. Format of a metapattern." description = This section formalized the format of each of the metapattern chapters.
 +++

 # Appendix F\.
 Format of a metapattern\.